prosper20/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 4-listmorefiles file displays current directory contents, including hidden file,s, in along format.
 The 5-listfilesdigitonly file displays the current directory contents in long format with user and group IDs displayed numerically and hidden files.
 The 6-firstdirectory script creates a directory named my_first_directory in the /tmp/ directory.
+The 7-movethatfile script moves the file betty from /tmp/ to /tmp/my_first_directory.